 If the apocalypse happens, don’t forget that we foretold it first.
 One of these damn predictions has to be right, right?
 How’s that for breaking news, huh?
 And they say journalists are all crackpots.
 What rubbish...

 A rogue space spider slipped into Trump’s leather flesh suit back in August, wearing it like a jumpsuit.
 Nobody fucking noticed.
 Subsequently, the spider laid multiple eggs in the gooey brain-flesh of fellow politicians.
 Fascinatingly, the egg sacs are imperceptible to the human eye, but once hatched the spiders grow exponentially with monstrous appetites to match.
 Which means that by May the world will be littered with drained human flesh sacs wrapped in glittering extraterrestrial silk.
 It will be quite beautiful, but the smell of foot flakes and dried blood will permeate everything.
-The only, and I mean ONLY way to escape your innards melting into a meaty gelatinous curd and sucked out of your eye sockets by a mega-spider is to wear a fucking mask.
+The only, and I mean ONLY way to escape your innards melting into a meaty gelatinous curd and being sucked out of your eye sockets by a mega-spider is to wear a fucking mask.
 Wear. a fucking.
 Mask.

 -Harlow Poffenberger, editor